ouster-lidar/ouster-sdk/python/docs/quickstart.rst

        Reply from 192.0.2.42: bytes=32 time=101ms TTL=124

-Next, you'll need to configure the sensor with the config parameters.
+Next, you'll need to configure the sensor with the config parameters using the client module.
 In your open python session:

 .. code:: python

    >>> hostname = '<SENSOR_HOSTNAME>'
+   >>> from ouster import client
    >>> config = client.SensorConfig()
    >>> config.udp_port_lidar = 7502
    >>> config.udp_port_imu = 7503